 If possible use disposable litter trays and discard at least once daily.
-If disposable litter trays are unavailable, ensure that the standard litter trays are soaked separately in Anigene 1:50 for 30 minutes, rinsed well and returned to the same cat.
+If disposable litter trays are unavailable, ensure that the standard litter trays are soaked separately in bleach or Virkon and returned to the same cat.

 Food and water bowls